-We introduce \GodDamnSensorName{}, an \ac{sts} sensor that addresses these limitations, featuring specialized design choices: (i) a fully transparent elastomer that enables clear visual perception, (ii) persistent illumination that eliminates mode switching, (iii) novel keyline markers that maintain visibility against any background, and (iv) an efficient tracking algorithm processing marker deviations at \SI{6.08}{ms} per frame.
-This design enables truly \textit{simultaneous} tactile-visual perception while remaining compatible with the standard \ac{vbts} fabrication pipeline for seamless integration into existing systems.
+To address these issues, we introduce \GodDamnSensorName{}, an \ac{sts} sensor that enables simultaneous tactile-visual perception through (i) a fully transparent elastomer for clear visual perception, (ii) persistent illumination that eliminates mode switching, (iii) novel keyline markers robust to background variation, and (iv) an efficient tracking algorithm that enables 120Hz operations.
+This design enables truly \textit{simultaneous} tactile-visual perception while remaining compatible with standard \ac{vbts} fabrication~\cite{cui2025vi} with minimal adoption.

 We further develop \GodDamnSystemName{}, integrating \GodDamnSensorName{} into an imitation learning framework based on \ac{umi}~\cite{chi2024universal}.
-With both visual and tactile modalities provided, a Transformer-based Diffusion Policy learns to properly attend to these rich signals for manipulation control.
+A Transformer-based Diffusion Policy learns to properly attend to the \textit{simultaneously provided} multimodal signals for manipulation control.
 We evaluate the system on five diverse real-world tasks, including pick-and-place, sorting, and insertion (\cref{fig:teaser}), where \GodDamnSensorName{} provides persistent environment, object, and contact perception.
-Our policies achieve an average success rate of 85.5\%, representing 54.3\% and 29.0\% relative improvements over baselines of vision only (55.4\%) and alternating tactile-visual (66.3\%), respectively.
+Our policies reach an average success rate of 85.5\%, achieving $1.54\times$ and $1.29\times$ performance compared to our vision (55.4\%) and tactile (66.3\%) baselines, respectively.